suffolklibraries/sljekyll/health/_posts/2019-01-08-open-space-timetable-bury-jan-2019.md

 ---
 layout: sidebar-right
-title: 'Open Space &#8211; Bury St Edmunds Library timetable for 17 September - 22 October 2018'
+title: 'Open Space &#8211; Bury St Edmunds Library timetable for 14 January - 25 February 2019'
-date: 2018-09-17
+date: 2019-01-08
 author: sarah-lungley
 category: health
-excerpt: Here is the new timetable for Open Space at Bury St Edmunds Library for 17 September - 22 October 2018!
+excerpt: Here is the new timetable for Open Space at Bury St Edmunds Library for 14 January - 25 February 2019!
 Lots of exciting things coming up and some great discussions.
 breadcrumb: health
 sidebar: health
 ---

 ![Open Space logo](/images/featured/featured-open-space-logo.jpg)

-Here is the new timetable for Open Space at Bury St Edmunds Library for 17 September - 22 October 2018!
+Here is the new timetable for Open Space at Bury St Edmunds Library for 14 January - 25 February 2019!
 Lots of exciting things coming up and some great discussions.

 If you have any questions please do get in touch, or just come along to a session on Mondays at [Bury St Edmunds Library](/libraries/bury-st-edmunds-library/)&#8211; all are welcome!